stharding/function-plotter/README.md

 ### Requirements ###

+This project is only tested in chrome!
+There are known issues with Firefox.

 This project uses the [Ace](http://ace.c9.io/#nav=about) project for the user editable portions of the function-plotter.
 The `ace-builds` folder must be in the `Common` folder in this project.
 The repository for `ace-builds` is at